 Non-Idle Rich: He invested his share of the Holmes family fortune into several popular and successful restaurants.

-Not So Different: In "Step Nine", Joan comes to this conclusion about Mycroft and Sherlock and uses these exact words after Sherlock tells her that Mycroft exploded what was left of Sherlock's possessions and considers it a clean slate.
+Not So Different: In "Step Nine", Joan comes to this conclusion about Mycroft and Sherlock and uses these exact words after Sherlock tells her that Mycroft blew up what was left of Sherlock's possessions and considers it a clean slate.

 Supreme Chef: Owns and operates several successful restaurants, one of which was awarded two Michelin stars.
 He invites Joan to his restaurant to have a talk with her and admits to trying to soften their chat with some good food and wine.